salihkemaloglu/salihkemaloglu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at @Oivan
+- 🔭 I’m currently working at @RTX
 - 💬 Ask me anything.
 - 📫 How to reach me: [Twitter](https://twitter.com/salihkemaloglu) or [LinkedIn](https://www.linkedin.com/in/salihkemaloglu/).